-Released on Federal Government’s Budget night in 2017, it is an integrity measure to address concerns that some plant and equipment items are being depreciated by successive investors in excess of their actual value.
+Released on Federal Government’s Budget night in 2017, it is an integrity measure to address concerns that successive investors are depreciating some plant and equipment items above their actual value.

-The Federal Government legislated new laws that affect claims to depreciation of plant and equipment (see Division 40) which come into effect from 9th of May 2017.
-It affects property investors whom purchase a residential property as an individual (not company or managed fund).
-It also affects property investors who switch their primary place of residence (PPOR) to an investment property after the 30th of June 2017.
+The Federal Government legislated new laws that affect claims to plant and equipment depreciation (see Division 40), which came into effect on the 9th of May 2017.
+It affects property investors who purchase residential property as individuals (Companies and managed funds are unaffected).
+It also affects property investors who switch their primary residence (PPOR) to an investment property after the 30th of June 2017.

-The legislation only affects plant and equipment which means that all residential properties may still claim building depreciation or otherwise known as capital works.
+The legislation only affects plant and equipment, meaning that all residential properties may still claim building depreciation, otherwise known as capital works.
 Please refer to Thrifty Address Check Form.
-This is great news for property investors as it means they are still able to claim depreciation.
+This is great news for property investors because they can still claim depreciation.